To start, let's take a look at situations where out-of-pocket costs can occur.

 Medicare Part D

-If you don’t choose a Medicare Part C plan that includes prescription drug coverage, but still want prescription coverage, you can enroll in a stand-alone Part D prescription drug plan.
+If you don’t choose a Medicare Part C plan that includes prescription drug coverage, but still want prescription coverage, you may be able to enroll in a stand-alone Part D prescription drug plan.
 Most plans require a monthly premium, deductibles and copays.